grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

 For example: Use bar charts to graph categorical data.

-Use the adjective form when the name of the visualization is:
+Use the adjective form when the name of the visualization is already in plural form.

-- Already in plural form
-- A word with a well-established meaning already

 For example: Use time series visualizations to display time series data as a graph.
 Traces visualizations turns traces data into a diagram that helps you easily interpret that data.